IBC Guidelines on Handling Adenovirus

 - Laboratory coats, gloves, and safety glasses or goggles must be worn.

-- Materials containing adenovirus should be handled inside biological safety.
+- Materials containing adenovirus should be handled inside a certified biological safety cabinet (BSC).
 If your planned laboratory procedures make use of the adenovirus within the BSC difficult, contact EHS Biosafety Staff for discussion of additional containment measures and/or personal protective equipment.

 - In the event of a spill outside the BSC, contact EHS Biosafety Staff for guidance and/or assistance in spill cleanup.